 The third force of evolution is traditionally called gene flow.
 As with genetic drift, this is a misnomer, because it refers to flowing alleles, not genes.
-(All populations of the same species share the same genes; it is the alleles of those genes that may vary.)
+(All members of the same species share the same genes; it is the alleles of those genes that may vary.)
 Gene flow refers to the movement of alleles from one population to another.
-In most cases, gene flow can be considered synonymous with migration between populations.
+In most cases, gene flow can be considered synonymous with migration.

 Returning again to the example of our primordial cell population, let's imagine that, after the volcanic fissure opened up in the ocean floor, wiping out the majority of the parent population, two surviving populations developed in the waters on opposite sides of the fissure.
-Ultimately, the lava from the fissure grew into a chain of islands that continued to provide a physical barrier between the populations, even after the lava had cooled.
+Ultimately, the lava from the fissure cooled into a large island that continued to provide a physical barrier between the populations (Figure 4.12).